leandromineti/ml-knowledge-graph/README.md

 - Article: [Information filtering and information retrieval: two sides of the same coin?](http://maroo.cs.umass.edu/getpdf.php?id=131)
 - Course: [Text as Data](https://cbail.github.io/textasdata/Text_as_Data.html)

-## Contributing

-Usually, I search through many sources to look for interesting concept relations.
-For example, when adding a new node it is useful to see what comes up at [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) and [metacademy](https://metacademy.org).
-If you want to contribute, please open an issue stating the following:

-- Concept category.
-- Concept name.
-- Which other concepts should it be linked to.
-- References.

 ## FAQ